 Since the SDC rules came into effect in April 2016, umbrella companies are a less attractive option to those contractors who are able to operate a limited company.
 However using an umbrella company is still by far the easiest way to get paid as a contractor, and there are still many benefits to be had:

 - Minimal administration – Umbrella Company UK will handle 99% of the admin required including making your tax and NI payments to HMRC on your behalf – completely inline with HMRC regulations.
-All you need to do is complete your timesheets for hours worked, submit reimbursed expenses and forward copies to your agency.
+All you need to do is complete your timesheets for hours worked.
 We’ll take care of the rest!

-- Statutory Annual Leave, Sick Pay, Paternity and Maternity Pay – visit our FAQs page to find out more
+- Sick Pay, Paternity and Maternity Pay – visit our FAQs page to find out more

 - £25 million insurance cover including Employers’ Liability, Professional Indemnity and Public Liability